Akilesh07/ATM-process/README.md

       iii)Transfer money
 4. Check ATM balance  // for users

+I have written the algorithm for denomination of notes to satisfy all the primary conditions.
+However, it will work for all conditions as the improper combination of notes is not gonna allow the user to withdraw money.

 NOTE:
 I am unable to include file handling within the allotted time.
 I have used the console i/p and o/p for the user interaction.